davewalker60/pmdup/pages/booking-las-arenas.md

 * Not all rooms have fridges, safes, microwaves.
 Use the ones in the community kitchen (room 102) if you don't have them in your room.
 * Not all rooms have TVs and there is no cable (just WiFi for your NexFlix, etc).
 * Not all rooms have working fans and air conditioners, though they tend to get them fixed quickly.
-* Drinking water will be provided only in the community kitchen and at the dance circle during dance sessions.
 * It might take a couple of days to get two room keys, batteries replaced in the safe, etc.
 * The toilet seat hinges tend to break easily.
 * Shampoo yes, but no conditioner, body gel, or body lotion is provided.